jsantiago611/pleasant-birch-16125/src/pages/index.md

     features:
       - title: Don't sweat.
         subtitle: >-
-          We're here to get you a blazing-fast modern website that attracts the right customers, alleviates customer service work, and increases trust.
+          I'm here to get you a blazing-fast modern website that attracts the right customers, alleviates customer service work, and increases trust.
         image: images/brandon-guidelines.png